fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 - **Recreate all the PI-Server objets and send again all the data to the PI Server on the same Asset Framework hierarchy level of the 1st North instance WITHOUT data duplication**
     procedure:
         - disable the 1st north instance
-        - properly delete all the objects related to the 1st north instance on the PI Server side both in the AF and in the Data Archive
+        - properly delete all the objects on the PI Server side, both in the AF and in the Data Archive, sent by the 1st north instance
         - stop / start PI Web API
         - create a new north instance using the same AF hierarchy (North option 'Asset Framework hierarchies' tree)